blachlylab/fade/README.md

 DNA shearing is a crucial first step in most NGS protocols for Illumina.
 Enzymatic fragmentation has shown in recent years to be a cost and time effective alternative to physical shearing (i.e. sonication).
 We discovered that enzymatic fragmentation leads to unexpected alteration of the original DNA source material.
 We provide fade as a method of identification and removal of enymatic fragmentation artifacts.

+Our [documentation](https://github.com/blachlylab/fade/raw/master/INSTALL.md) has information on installing fade and its prerequisites.

 ### Running FADE
 ```
 fade annotate -b sam1.bam ref.fa > sam1.anno.bam